A new perspective on nonholonomic brackets and Hamilton-Jacobi theory: Acknowledgements

 \section{Acknowledgements}

 The authors acknowledge financial support from Grant RED2022-134301-T funded by MCIN/AEI/ 10.13039/501100011033.
-M.~de León, M.~Lainz and A.~López-Gordón also acknowledge Grants PID2019-106715GB-C21 and CEX2019-000904-S funded by MCIN/AEI/ 10.13039/501100011033.
+M.~de León, M.~Lainz and A.~López-Gordón also acknowledge Grants PID2019-106715GB-C21, PID2022-137909NB-C21 and CEX2019-000904-S funded by MCIN/AEI/ 10.13039/501100011033.
 Asier L\'opez-Gord\'on would also like to thank MCIN for the predoctoral contract PRE2020-093814.
-J.~C.~Marrero ackowledges financial support from the Spanish Ministry of Science and Innovation and European Union (Feder) Grant PGC2018-098265-B-C32.
+J.~C.~Marrero ackowledges financial support from the Spanish Ministry of Science and Innovation and European Union (Feder) Grant PID2022-137909NB-C22.
+He also thanks L.~García-Naranjo for his useful comments on first integrals of the rolling ball.
+All the authors would like to express their appreciation to the referee for their valuable feedback and constructive comments, which greatly improved the clarity of this paper.

 \emph\oldemph